 Kickoff to Christmas

-Celebrating its second year in 2019, the Kickoff to Christmas Makers Market takes place in the Ag-Rec Building at 32470 Haida Drive in Abbotsford on the weekend of November 29th and 30th.
+The Kickoff to Christmas Makers Market celebrated its second year in 2019.
+The event took place in the Ag-Rec Building at 32470 Haida Drive in Abbotsford on the weekend of November 29th and 30th.

 On the Friday in 2019 the event ran from 5:00 until 9:00 pm.
 On the Saturday doors were open between 10:00 am and 4:00 pm.

 2019 Admission Rates

 Early-bird tickets to the event cost $3 and were available until the end of October.
 General admission after that cost $4 in advance for folk ages 12 and older, or $5 at the door.
-If you brought a toy to donate to the Abbotsford Christmas Bureau, though, you could save yourself a few dollars and get in for free.
+If you brought a toy to donate to the Abbotsford Christmas Bureau, though, you probably saved yourself a few dollars and got in for free.

-In addition to general admission people can also sign up for Breakfast with Santa and for photo opportunities.
+In addition to general admission people were also able to sign up for Breakfast with Santa and for photo opportunities.
 Parking at the event was free.

 Saturday morning Breakfast with Santa cost $30 for a family of two adults and two children.
-Included with the pancake and sausage meal is a complimentary family photo, entry into the market and a small gift for each child.
+Included with the pancake and sausage meal was a complimentary family photo, entry into the market and a small gift for each child.
 Breakfast sittings were at 9:30 and 10:30 am on the Saturday.
 Photo sittings with Santa for individuals cost $10 for adults and $5 for kids.